ychaim/coinffeine/Home.md

 Coinffeine solves two hard, unrelated problems in order to enable the P2P exchange:

 - [[Distributed broker]] that pairs ASKs and BIDs
-- [[Zero trust exchange algorithm]] that provides a secure way of exchanging bitcoins with EUR/USD/JPY/etc with an internet stranger
+- Zero trust [[exchange algorithm | Exchange algorithm]] that provides a secure way of exchanging bitcoins with EUR/USD/JPY/etc with an internet stranger

 ### How can I contribute?